The Legend of Sword and Fairy 4: Liu Mengli

 Liu Mengli (柳夢璃) is the adopted daughter of the magistrate of Shouyang, whose true identity is the demon king's daughter.
 Nineteen years ago, She was seriously injured in the war between the Qionghua School and the demon world, and was rescued by Tianhe's father.
 Later, she was sent to a county magistrate's home, and was raised up there as a human child.
 To know about the true identity of herself, Mengli joined Tianhe and Lingsha's journey.
 The name Mengli comes from lapis lazuli.

 Murong Ziying

 Murong Ziying (慕容紫英) is the descendant of Yan's royal family.
 He was a sickly child, so his parents sent him to the Qionghua School to be healthy.
 Learning sword art at an early age and being intelligent, Ziying became a skilled sword master.
 He is good at casting sword, and also value maintenance of swords.
 The name Ziying comes from amethyst.

+Remake

+On December 18, 2024, an official promotional video was released for The Legend of Sword and Fairy 4 Remake, with announcement that it will be made with Unreal Engine 5 by the restructured Shanghai subsidiary UP Software (a word play of "Shanghai Softstar").
+A year later on December 29, 2025, a second promotional video was released showing more details on character rendering, open world-like adventure gameplay and an Expedition 33-style turn-based combat system with quick time event mechanism for evading, parrying and countering attacks.